-As well, you will have "rotation supervisors" in your rotations through DBT, Day Treatment, and/or ECBA.
+As well, you will have "rotation supervisors" in your rotations through Day Treatment, Therapeutic Learning Center and/or ECBA.
 These supervisors are part of the internship Training Committee.
 They monitor and evaluate your clinical work in their departments and provide feedback to your primary supervisor and to the rest of the training committee on your progress.
-You will have weekly supervision with these secondary supervisors, either in an individual or group setting and regular attendance at rotation team meetings is mandatory.
+You will have weekly or biweekly supervision with these secondary supervisors, either in an individual or group setting.
+Additionally, regular attendance at rotation team meetings is mandatory.
 Interns also complete supervision contracts with their rotation supervisors, outlining hours of supervision and program-specific training goals.
 If you have questions or concerns about the clinical work in these departments, please consult with the rotation supervisor and also with your primary supervisor, especially around clients who present significant risk to themselves or to others or when concerns or conflicts arise.